benmvp/react-workshop/NOTES.md

 Reorder the steps to focus on key React functionality (like updating `state`) before dealing with API calls.
 Also incorporate styling earlier so what we look at looks better earlier since half-day sessions don't make it to step 10.

-- 02-components
-  * Add 2 more list items for a total of 5
 - 03-lists
   * import `EmailListItem.css` and add CSS classes to elements
 - 04-email-view